open-source-search/easy-computer-vision/README.md

 ### Check out OSS Easy Computer Vision code to your Windows computer:
 1) Open command prompt.
-2) cd to directory where you want code to be located on your windoes computer.
+2) cd to directory where you want code to be located on your windows computer.
 3) Run command: "git clone https://github.com/open-source-search/easy-computer-vision.git"

 ### Install required modules/libraries: